$264,573Average Value$158Average Price per Sq Ft80Homes For Sale

 Shopping and sustenance at Tiger Hill

 Tiger Hill is the name of a shopping center on East Kenosha Street, but it’s also what locals call the cluster of retail and restaurant chains surrounding the Broken Arrow Expressway.
 “Everything that you would want is right there on Tiger Hill,” Butler says.
 Popular eateries include Charleston’s, Society Burger, Smitty’s Garage and Oklahoma Joe’s BBQ.
 Bass Pro Shops draws sportsmen from surrounding communities with marine electronics and outdoor gear.
-There’s also a Reasor’s grocery store nearby for everyday necessities.
+There’s also a Reasor’s grocery store nearby.
 In the area south of the Rose District, Rooski’s Sports Bar and The Nook Brewing Company are popular neighborhood hangouts.

 1/2